niplav/site/notes.md

 *and* doesn't translate across people.

 1. There is great promise in simply testing existing stimulation techniques like [tDCS](https://en.wikipedia.org/wiki/Transcranial_direct-current_stimulation)/[tFUS](https://en.wikipedia.org/wiki/Transcranial_Pulsed_Ultrasound)/[TMS](https://en.wikipedia.org/wiki/Transcranial_Magnetic_Stimulation) and (potentially) [DBS](https://en.wikipedia.org/wiki/Deep-brain_stimulation) on our current understanding of neuroanatomical structure, using such tests to validate our understanding, and induce basic sensations/emotions in people.
-	1. Applications of this include increasing people's hedonic tone, finding ways to increase specific variants of [psychological](https://stephenmalina.com/post/2021-07-01-energetic-aliens-among-us/) [stamina](https://www.overcomingbias.com/p/stamina-succeedshtml) and willpower/motivation/discipline/resisting temptation (Claude 4.5 Sonnet tells me the neuroanamoty here indicates that the neuroanatomy here is slightly complicated, hinting at several different aspects of willpower), reducing fear in contexts where it isn't appropriate, and so on.
+	1. Applications of this include increasing people's hedonic tone, finding ways to increase specific variants of [psychological](https://stephenmalina.com/post/2021-07-01-energetic-aliens-among-us/) [stamina](https://www.overcomingbias.com/p/stamina-succeedshtml) and willpower/motivation/discipline/resisting temptation (Claude 4.5 Sonnet tells me the neuroanatomy here is slightly complicated, hinting at several different aspects of willpower), reducing fear in contexts where it isn't appropriate, and so on.
 	2. Extending such search could involve stimulating some regions based on hunches and seeing what happens, [Constantin 2023](https://sarahconstantin.substack.com/p/why-should-neuroenhancement-be-possible) goes into this.
 	3. There's some work happening here already, see e.g. [Reznik et al. 2014](./doc/stimulation/transcranial_ultrasound_reduces_worry_reznik_et_al_2014.pdf) for reducing worry and [Sanguinetti et al. 2017](./doc/stimulation/transcranial_ultrasound_improves_mood_and_affects_sanguinetti_et_al_2017.pdf) for improving mood, as well as rTMS for treating [depression](https://en.wikipedia.org/wiki/Transcranial_Magnetic_Stimulation#Depression) and [OCD](https://en.wikipedia.org/wiki/Transcranial_Magnetic_Stimulation#Obsessive-Compulsive_Disorder_\(OCD\)).
 2. If we have Neuralink-style implanted BCIs available, the immediate application I can think of is the ability to capture, store and replay mental states, which I'll call a "mental camera".